 NBA Finals Bucks-Suns: 'You Have To Have A Short Memory' Here's What Chris Paul Said On Friday

+NBA Finals Bucks-Suns: 'You Have To Have A Short Memory' Here's What Chris Paul Said Friday

 Chris Paul spoke to reporters on Friday ahead of Game 5 on Saturday.